 All the good ideas in the world won’t make much difference if the folks preparing the budget don’t support them.
 There’s a pretty convincing case to be made for some initial improvements.

 - It’s affordable

 Simple steps like the ones mentioned above can be effective in improving cafeteria performance.
-For example, a school might keep its existing serving lines but resurface the front of the equipment, add new signage and a new paint scheme, and introduce some creative menu changes — all for an investment of less than $20,000.
+For example, a school might keep its existing cafeteria serving line equipment but resurface the front, add new signage and a new paint scheme, and introduce some creative menu changes — all for an investment of less than $20,000.

 Even if you can’t get buy in for an initial project yet, start preparing and planning for future changes.
 Create a proposal and design so that you’re ready to move forward when budgets improve.
 In doing so, you may find that there’s some smaller element you can afford now to get started, like a single cart to serve as a second POS, add a unique menu item and help boost social distancing during the pandemic.